-You can either specify the "Source" URL (web address) of an image that is already available online, or you can upload an image from your desktop.
-Click the "Upload" button on the right-hand side of the "Source" box.
+You can either specify the Source URL (web address) of an existing online image (perhaps located on your website), or you can upload an image from your computer or online file storage application.
+Click the Upload button (located to the right of the Source box).

 The maximum width of emails sent from within ChurchSuite is 580px.
-To get email images to adjust to the size of the user's screen (i.e. full width), click on the source code tool to view the HTML code for the email.
+To have email images responsively adjust to the size of the user's screen (i.e. full width rather than a fixed width), right-click on the image and select the Source code tool to view the HTML code for the email.

-Where the width of the image is set to a fixed px value, remove any height and width elements, and replace with style="max-width:100%;".
-In the above example the HTML is now as follows:
+Where the width of the image is set to a fixed value, remove those fixed height and width elements, and replace with a single style="max-width:100%;", like this...

-The effect of this change will be to scale the image up (or down) to either the maximum resolution of the image or the width of the screen, whichever comes first.
+The effect of this change will be to scale the image up (or down) to either the maximum resolution of the image or the width of the screen the image is being rendered on, whichever comes first.
 The image height will change proportionately as well.